-or-

 graduate courses, I was continuously reminded each

-semester that many education students who had the requisite course in
+semester that many of my students who had taken the requisite course in

 "educational tests and measurements" or a course with a similar title as part of

-their professional preparation, had confusing ideas about fundamental
+their professional preparation, often had confusing ideas about fundamental

 differences in terms such as measurement, assessment and evaluation as they are